openstack/horizon/doc/source/topics/tutorial.rst

 ~~~~~~~~~~~~~

 So we have a table, ready to receive our data.
 We could go straight to a view
-from here, but in this case we're also going to use Horizon's
+from here, but in this case we're also going to use horizon's
 :class:`~horizon.tabs.TabGroup` class.

 Create a ``tabs.py`` file under the ``mypanel`` directory.
 Let's make a tab